DJAMIRSAM/inbox-steward/README.md

 ### Mail backend configuration

 - **IMAP (default)** – Works with providers that still offer IMAP+SMTP app passwords.
 Supply `IMAP_HOST`, `IMAP_PORT`, `IMAP_USERNAME`, and `IMAP_PASSWORD`.
 Tune `IMAP_ENCRYPTION`, `IMAP_AUTH_TYPE`, and (if needed) `IMAP_OAUTH2_TOKEN` for OAuth-enabled tenants.
-- **Exchange Online (graph)** – Use when Outlook/Office365 disables IMAP.
-Create an Azure AD app registration with **Mail.ReadWrite** application permissions, grant admin consent, then configure:
+- **Exchange Online / Outlook.com (Graph)** – Use when Outlook/Office365 disables IMAP.
-  - `MAIL_BACKEND=EXCHANGE`
-  - `EXCHANGE_TENANT_ID`
-  - `EXCHANGE_CLIENT_ID`
-  - `EXCHANGE_CLIENT_SECRET`
-  - `EXCHANGE_USER_ID` (UPN or primary SMTP of the mailbox)
-  - (Optional) `EXCHANGE_SCOPE` if you need to add delegated scopes beyond the default `https://graph.microsoft.com/.default`.
+  - For business or shared mailboxes where you can grant application permissions: set `MAIL_BACKEND=EXCHANGE`, leave `EXCHANGE_LOGIN_MODE=CLIENT`, and provide `EXCHANGE_TENANT_ID`, `EXCHANGE_CLIENT_ID`, `EXCHANGE_CLIENT_SECRET`, and `EXCHANGE_USER_ID`.
+The default scope `https://graph.microsoft.com/.default` requests the app-only permissions you consented to.
+  - For personal Outlook.com accounts with mandatory MFA: set `MAIL_BACKEND=EXCHANGE`, `EXCHANGE_LOGIN_MODE=DELEGATED`, supply `EXCHANGE_CLIENT_ID`, `EXCHANGE_USER_ID` (or leave blank to rely on the signed-in account), and choose delegated scopes such as `offline_access Mail.ReadWrite Mail.ReadWrite.Shared`.
+Set `EXCHANGE_TOKEN_CACHE` to a persistent path (default `/data/exchange/token.json`).
+After the container starts, open the Diagnostics tab and use the **Microsoft sign-in** card to complete the device login.

-The diagnostics tab now reports which backend is active and surfaces OAuth errors, token expiry, and folder discovery health for Exchange accounts alongside the existing IMAP tooling.
+The diagnostics tab now reports which backend is active and surfaces OAuth errors, token expiry, delegated token status, and folder discovery health for Exchange accounts alongside the existing IMAP tooling.
+When delegated login is enabled you can launch the Microsoft device code flow directly from that page and confirm which account is linked.

 ### Manual Docker CLI deployment